KelliExMachina/dsc-mod-4-project-seattle-ds-012720/README.md

 # Module 4 - Final Project Specifications

 ## Introduction

-In this lesson, we'll review all the guidelines and specifications for the final project for Module 4.
+In this README, we'll review all the guidelines and specifications for the final project for Module 4.

-## Objectives
+### Objectives

 * Understand all required aspects of the Final Project for Module 4
 * Understand all required deliverables